History of opium in China: Early history

 Initially used by medical practitioners to control bodily fluid and preserve qi or vital force, during the Ming dynasty (1368–1644), the drug also functioned as an aphrodisiac or chunyao (春药) as Xu Boling records in his mid-fifteenth century Yingjing Juan:

 It is mainly used to treat masculinity, strengthen sperm, and regain vigour.
 It enhances the art of alchemists, sex and court ladies.
 Frequent use helps to cure the chronic diarrhea that causes the loss of energy ...
 Its price equals that of gold.

 Ming rulers obtained opium via the tributary system, when it was known as wuxiang (烏香) or "black spice".
 The Collected Statutes of the Ming Dynasty record gifts to successive Ming emperors of up to 100 kg of wuxiang amongst tribute from the Kingdom of Siam, which also included frankincense, costus root, pepper, ivory, rhino horn and peacock feathers.

-First listed as a taxable commodity in 1589, opium remained legal until the end of Ming dynasty, 1637.
+First listed as a taxable commodity in 1589, opium remained legal until the first half of the 18th century.

 Growth of the opium trade

 In the 16th century the Portuguese became aware of the lucrative medicinal and recreational trade of opium into China, and from their factories across Asia chose to supply the Canton System, to satisfy both the medicinal and the recreational use of the drug.
-By 1729 the Yongzheng Emperor had criminalised the new recreational smoking of opium in his empire.
+By 1729 an edict of the Yongzheng Emperor had criminalized the new recreational smoking of opium in his empire.
+Traffickers were to be punished in the same way as smugglers, and opium den operators were subject to capital punishment.
+This is considered to be the start of opium suppression efforts in China.
+However, the measure proved ineffective and opium imports increased steadily throughout the 18th century.

-Following the 1764 Battle of Buxar, the British East India Company (EIC) became the rulers of Bengal, Bihar, and Orissa.
+Following the 1764 Battle of Buxar, the British East India Company (EIC) became the rulers of Bengal, Bihar and Orissa.
 The EIC gained control of tax collection, along with the opium monopoly of the defeated Mughal Empire.
 The East India Company Act, 1793 formally established this monopoly.
 The EIC was £28 million in debt as a result of the Indian war, and found it difficult to raise silver to pay for Chinese tea that it sold to the British market, which had to be paid for in silver.

+As the textile industry developed in Britain during the Industrial Revolution, the EIC drove Indian farmers out of cotton cultivation and shutting Indian weaving operations.
+The EIC encouraged farmers to cultivate opium instead, over time resulting in opium crops far in excess of the demand for medicinal use.